EXPLORE THE REGION

 Queens Point Overlook

-A spectacular Oriskany sandstone cliff rising approximately 400 feet above the North Branch Potomac River in McCoole, MD — directly across from Keyser.
+A spectacular Oriskany sandstone cliff rising ~400 feet above the North Branch Potomac River.
 Breathtaking panoramic views of Keyser and the river valley.
-One of Mineral County's most dramatic natural viewpoints and a beloved local landmark.

 Outdoor Recreation